GpsPrune dev stats

 Addendum for v23

-When version 23 of GpsPrune was released, the number of files increased further, but the number of code lines actually reduced, so if you ask Sloccount what happened it would tell you that the value of the product actually went down - from 10.9 person-months of effort to only 10.6 person-months.
+When version 23 of GpsPrune was released, the number of files increased further, but the number of code lines actually reduced, so if you ask Sloccount what happened it would tell you that the value of the product actually went down - from 10.9 person-years of effort to only 10.6 person-years.
 How could that be, if significant extra effort was put in and the product was improved?

 Overall, the number of lines per file reduced by over 7%, and all the 50th, 70th and especially the 90th percentile file lengths also came down.
 When looking at the methods, the number of methods increased and the number of lines per method decreased, which appears to indicate an improvement from that perspective.